2004 North Carolina Council of State election

 Elections to choose members of the North Carolina Council of State (who head executive branch departments) were held on Tuesday, November 2, 2004.
 The U.S. Presidential election, U.S. House election, U.S. Senate election, the North Carolina General Assembly election, and North Carolina judicial elections were all held on the same day.

-In all but two races (Superintendent of Public Instruction and Labor Commissioner), incumbent Democrats sought re-election and Democrats held both.
+In all but two races (Superintendent of Public Instruction and Labor Commissioner), incumbents Democrats sought re-election and Democrats held both.
 However, two Democratic incumbents lost for Auditor and Agriculture Commissioner.

 Governor

 The general election was between the Democratic incumbent Mike Easley and the Republican nominee Patrick J. Ballantine.
 Easley won by 56% to 43%, winning his second term as governor.